 The button definition has no fields to configure.
 Its legend is arbitrary.

-This button puts the NV9649 panel in menu mode and displays a menu on the LCD buttons that provides access to a variety of panel options.
-The button is required if you want the user to have access to the menu.
+Menu This button puts the NV9649 panel in menu mode and displays a menu on the required if you want the user to have access to the menu.